swarpatel/Waze-Project/README.md

 ### **Conclusion**

-Recall that your supervisor, May Santer, asked you to share your findings with the data team in an executive summary.
-Consider the following questions as you prepare to write your summary.
-Think about key points you may want to share with the team, and what information is most relevant to the user churn project.

 **Questions:**

 1. Did the data contain any missing values?
 How many, and which variables were affected?
 Was there a pattern to the missing data?